IBM-Bluemix-Docs/GlobalizationPipeline/ts_index.md

 {: tsCauses}

 {{site.data.keyword.GlobalizationPipeline_short}} currently recognizes the pattern "{}" commonly used to represent variables and will preserve the original format of the content contained within.
 {: tsResolve}

+## I want to send a bundle for professional review, however, I don't see the Translation Requests tab.
+{: #problem6}

+If you want to utilize {{site.data.keyword.GlobalizationPipeline_short}}'s professional review feature, you need to be using the Professional plan.
+See [Managing Translation](https://console-regional.ng.bluemix.net/docs/services/GlobalizationPipeline/managetranslations.html) for more information.
+{: tsResolve}

+## I want to use the Globalization Pipeline API instead of the dashboard.
+How do I get started?
+{: #problem7}

+The {{site.data.keyword.GlobalizationPipeline_short}} API provides you with all the features of the dashboard, plus support for additional resource file formats and more.
+To get started using the API, consult the [API Swagger docs](https://gp-rest.ng.bluemix.net/translate/swagger/index.html).
+{: tsResolve}